aaaa1597/AndKot-VuforiaImageTargetSample/README.md

 ## 2. Open the project in Android Studio
 ![](https://storage.googleapis.com/zenn-user-upload/975f44ccec4e-20220624.png)
-Click gOpenh
+Click "Open"

 ![](https://storage.googleapis.com/zenn-user-upload/045aff23fa3e-20220624.png)
 Open the Android project shown above.
 Wait until the project finishes loading.

 ## 3. Set up authentication info and build
 [Vuforia License Page](https://developer.vuforia.com/vui/develop/licenses)

 ![](https://storage.googleapis.com/zenn-user-upload/ca8fccbe4230-20220624.png)
 In Android Studio, open AppController.cpp and paste the license key you copied in Step 2 into licenseKey.
 Then build.
 If you skip this step, you'll get the following error when launching the app:
 ![](https://storage.googleapis.com/zenn-user-upload/b71666998388-20220624.png)

 ## 4. Print the marker
 Markers are located at:
 The markers are located under vuforia-sample-android-11-3-4/vuforia-sample-11-3-4/Media after extracting vuforia-sample-android-11-3-4.zip.
 Print target_stones_A4.pdf.

 ## 5. Run it
 Build in Android Studio and run on your phone.
 It'll jump straight to the camera view.
 ※I removed the splash screen and the Image Target/Model Target selection screen?they were noisy.
 When you point the camera at the printed marker, the 3D character shown in the "goal image" will appear.
 ![](https://storage.googleapis.com/zenn-user-upload/7ba378ef9d17-20250906.jpg)
 **I did it!!**